Assessment Services

 • Children or adults with a known or suspected intellectual disability.

-• Individuals applying for services through Colorado's Division for Developmental Disabilities (CDHS/DDD).
+• Individuals applying for services through Colorado's disability services.

 • People seeking access to supported living, vocational supports, or other state-funded programs.